Some of the links in this post may be affiliate links. See our disclosure for more info.

 We’re told all our lives that we should be getting a solid 8 hours of sleep per night, but the reality is that at least 40% of Americans are routinely getting far less than 7 hours of sleep.

-Among the most sleep deprived are adults under 50, parents of young children, and young people in the 18-25 age bracket.
+Among the most sleep deprived are adults under 50, young children’s parents, and people in the 18-25 age bracket.

-When we sleep, our brains are able to rid themselves of the toxins that have accumulated during the day.
-We are also able to consolidate our memories and build all-important neural highways, which contributes to better brain health and function.
+When we sleep, our brains can rid themselves of the toxins accumulated during the day.
+We can also consolidate our memories and build all-important neural highways, contributing to better brain health and function.

 We have more energy, are more alert, and are more receptive to learning new skills.

-There are so many benefits to getting enough sleep, but most of us are still wandering through our days as though we were running on empty.
+There are many benefits to getting enough sleep, but most of us still wander through our days as though we are running on empty.

-Many of us argue that we are simply too busy to get an early night.
-However, it’s really important to refuel at least once or twice a week.
+Many argue that we are simply too busy to get an early night.
+However, it’s really important to refuel at least once or twice weekly.

 Set aside a couple of nights a week to slow things right down and get to bed early.
-Avoid looking at your phone, tablet, or even the TV before bed.
+Avoid looking at your phone, tablet, or TV before bed.

 Instead, have a hot bath or shower, put on your PJs, read a book or magazine, do some puzzles, or play a game.

-The blue light emitted from devices like smartphones, tablets, and laptops actually interrupts our natural circadian rhythm, which is why Harvard researchers suggest going screen-free at least two or three hours before bedtime.
+The blue light emitted from devices like smartphones, tablets, and laptops actually interrupt our natural circadian rhythm.
+Harvard researchers suggest going screen-free at least two or three hours before bedtime.
 Try it and see.

 6. Do a Social Media Detox

-Inspired by the idea of switching off in the hours before bedtime to combat the effects of blue light?
+Inspired by the self care practice of switching off in the hours before bedtime to combat the effects of blue light?